Flow and streaming potential of an electrolyte in a channel with an axial temperature gradient: Model equations and perturbative solutions

-Thermal diffusion in multi-component fluids is frequently described in terms of so-called heats of transport, $Q^*_k$ \citep{Helfand:JChemPhys1960}, or, equivalently, entropies of transport $s^*_k=Q^*_k/T$ \citep{Tasaka:PureApplChem1986}.
-As summarized in appendix \ref{sec:app_thermodiffpot}, these quantities are accurately defined within the phenomenological theory of non-equilibrium thermodynamics \citep{deGrootMazur:Dover1984,Fitts:McGrawHill1962} and emerge from cross correlation between heat transport due to material fluxes on one hand and matter transport due to thermal gradients on the other.
+Thermal diffusion in multi-component fluids is frequently described in terms of so-called heats of transport, $Q_k$ \citep{Helfand:JChemPhys1960}, or, equivalently, entropies of transport $s_k=Q_k/T$ \citep{Tasaka:PureApplChem1986}.
+As summarized in appendix \ref{sec:app_thermodiffpot}, these quantities are accurately defined within the phenomenological theory of non-equilibrium thermodynamics \citep{deGrootMazur:Dover1984,Fitts:McGrawHill1962} and emerge from a cross correlation between heat transport due to material fluxes on the one hand and matter transport due to thermal gradients on the other.
 Related phenomena are commonly termed heat-matter cross effects.
-The problem at hand is a tertiary mixture of electrically neutral solvent along with two ion species, so that, according to the theoretical framework mentioned, cross diffusional effects due to concentration gradients are involved.
-The latter can be omitted if electroneutrality is assumed throughout the fluid domain, simplifying the problem into an effective binary mixture \citep{Haase:Dover1969}.
+Equivalently, a concentration gradient of one species may lead, apart from the regular Fickian diffusion of that species, to diffusion of another, which is commonly termed cross-diffusion.
+The problem under study comprises a tertiary mixture of electrically neutral solvent with two ion species.
+In such a setting, cross diffusion can be omitted if electroneutrality is assumed throughout the fluid domain, simplifying the problem to that of an effective binary mixture involving only a single linearly independent concentration field and a single non-advective ion flux \citep{Haase:Dover1969}.
 By contrast, as particularly relevant for nanochannel flow, electrolytes close to walls carrying a surface charge are not electrically neutral.
-The problem remains tertiary, thus also involving cross-diffusional effects between different ion species.
-This is routinely neglected in most studies of electrokinetic streaming involving wall-effects, in which the ion transport is nevertheless described by the (isothermal) Nernst-Planck equation.
-Adding thermophoretic ion diffusion to this equation in terms of $Q^*_k$ might give the misleading impression that the resulting equation is fully consistent with non-equilibrium thermodynamic theory (needed to define the $Q^*_k$), although this would only be the case if cross-diffusional fluxes between different ion species were included.
-To avoid this source of confusion and to emphasize the (still) limited validity of (\ref{Eq:NPE_dim}), instead of $Q^*_k$, effective thermal diffusion coefficients $D_{T,k}$ are used herein.
-Nevertheless, within the present approximation, the distinction between $D_{T,k}$ and $Q^*_k$ has solely a cosmetic character.
-In fact, in appendix \ref{sec:app_thermodiffpot} it is shown that (herein) $S^*_k \equiv Q^*_k/(k_B T^2)$ \citep{Wuerger:RepProgPhys2010}, where $S^*_k = D_{T,k}/D_{n,k}$ are the intrinsic Soret coefficients (other authors would call it the thermal diffusion ratio) of the ions in units of $\textrm{K}^{-1}$ \citep{Vigolo:Langmuir2010}.
-In this context, it is important to point out that all of these parameters equivalently quantifying the thermomobility of individual ion species ($Q^*_k$, $D_{T,k}$ or $S^*_k$) can be experimentally determined only relative to each other \citep{Hill:Nature1957} and not on an absolute scale.
+The problem remains tertiary with linearly independent species concentrations, so that, according to the theoretical framework referred to, in principle cross-diffusional effects need to be considered explicitly.
+This is routinely neglected in most studies of electrokinetic streaming involving wall effects, in which ion transport is described by the (isothermal) Nernst-Planck equation.
+Adding thermophoretic ion diffusion to this equation in terms of $Q_k$ might give the misleading impression that the resulting equation is fully consistent with non-equilibrium thermodynamics (needed to define the $Q_k$), although this would only be the case if cross-diffusional fluxes between different ion species were included [see for instance (\ref{Eq:mass_flux5}) of appendix \ref{sec:app_thermodiffpot}].
+To avoid this source of confusion and to emphasize the (still) limited validity of (\ref{Eq:NPE_dim}), instead of $Q_k$, effective thermal diffusion coefficients $D_{T,k}$ are used herein.
+Nevertheless, within the present approximation, the distinction between $D_{T,k}$ and $Q_k$ has solely a cosmetic character.
+In fact, in appendix \ref{sec:app_thermodiffpot} it is shown that (herein) $S_k \equiv Q_k/(k_\textrm{B} T^2)$ \citep{Wuerger:RepProgPhys2010}, where $S_k = D_{T,k}/D_k$ are the intrinsic Soret coefficients (other authors would call it the thermal diffusion ratio) of the ions in units of $\textrm{K}^{-1}$ \citep{Vigolo:Langmuir2010}.
+In this context, it is important to point out that all of these parameters equivalently quantifying the thermomobility of individual ion species ($Q_k$, $D_{T,k}$ or $S_k$) can be determined experimentally only relative to each other \citep{Hill:Nature1957} and not on an absolute scale.
+Typically, as a point of reference, the thermophoretic mobility of the $\textrm{Cl}^{-}$-ion is arbitrarily set to zero.
+Table \ref{Tbl:Soret_coeff} summarizes values of intrinsic Soret coefficients of common monovalent ions as derived from data found in the literature.
+Experimental data are usually reported in terms of ionic heats of transport $Q_{m,0,k}$, in units of $\textrm{J}(\textrm{mol})^{-1}$ and for $T=T_0 = 298\:\textrm{K}$.
+To arrive at $S_{0,k}$ in units of $\textrm{K}^{-1}$, the following conversion was used